aquasecurity/trivy-operator/README.md

 * See [Contributing] for information about setting up your development environment, and the contribution workflow that we expect.
+* Please ensure that you are following our [Code Of Conduct](https://github.com/aquasecurity/community/blob/main/CODE_OF_CONDUCT.md) during any interaction with the Aqua projects and their community.

 ---
 Trivy-Operator is an [Aqua Security](https://aquasec.com) open source project.